jingwei87/ted/README.md

 ./hf-stat -f ${Uncompressed_hash_file_name}
 ```

 Then, you will need to remove the first line in the generated fingerprint list.
+We use the snapshot of user004 in 2013-01-22 as the demo example.

 Here we use Full-TED with probabilistic key generation and the batch size is 3000.
 Suppose the output file name is *test*, and we set the storage blowup factor as 1.05.
 Then the whole command is